 There are a number of reasons why RSS feeds and the content they syndicate might have issues from time to time.
 Usually, the solution is simple, such as turning off a rogue plugin.
-Other times solutions involve changing super aggressive Web server rules that were disabled by overzealous server administrators.
+Other times solutions involve changing super-aggressive web server rules that were disabled by overzealous server administrators.
 The following page documents the most common of these issues and some typical examples.

-iTunes taking longer than normal to update
+Directories are taking longer than normal to update

 - HTML style comments are found at the bottom of the XML of the feed (this can be an intermittent issue, some weeks it’s not a problem, some weeks it is)

 Podcast feed is not accepted because it does not support byte serving, your podcast artwork image is not 1400×1400 pixels or does not support HEAD requests

 When submitting your podcast feed to Apple Podcasts, if you see the above error, you will need to check the following:

 - RSS feed URL is hosted on a server that supports byte range requests (partial requests) and correctly accepts HTTP HEAD requests